 - These occasional noises are harmless and will not hurt your audio system or your speakers.
-All electrostatic speakers are guilty of making odd noises at one time or another. - •These noises may be caused by dirt and dust particles collecting on the speaker or by high humidity. - Dirt and dust may be vacuumed off with a brush attachment connected to your vacuum cleaner, or you may blow them off with compressed air.
+All electrostatic speakers are guilty of making odd noises at one time or another.
+It is the result of airborne contaminates (most notably dust).
+Vacuuming is recommended. - These noises may be caused by dirt and dust particles collecting on the speaker, by high humidity. - Dirt and dust may need to be vacuumed off.
+Please see the FAQ regarding vacuuming.